-But the republic is less strong, general

-life less assured, prosperity more limited, than with our bees; and wherever these are introduced, the Meliponitæ tend to disappear before them.
+But the republic is less strong, general life less assured, prosperity more limited, than with our bees; and wherever these are introduced, the Meliponitæ tend to disappear before them.
 In both races the fraternal idea has undergone equal and magnificent development, save in one point alone, wherein it achieves no further advance among the Meliponitæ than among the limited offspring of the humble-bees.
-In the mechanical organisation of distributed labour, in the precise economy of effort; briefly, in the architecture of the city, they display manifest inferiority.
-As to this I need only refer to what I said in section 42 of this book, while adding that, whereas in the hives of our Apitæ all the cells are equally available for the rearing of the brood and the storage of provisions, and endure as long as the city itself, they serve only one of these purposes among the Meliponitæ, and the cells employed as cradles for the nymphs are destroyed after these have been hatched.
-It is in our domestic bees, therefore, that the idea, of whose movements we have given a cursory and incomplete picture, attains its most perfect form.
+In the mechanical organisation of distributed labour, in the precise economy of effort-briefly, in the architecture of the city, they display manifest inferiority.
+As to this, I need only refer to what I have said in section 42 of this book, while adding that, whereas in the hives of our Apitæ all the cells are equally available for the rearing of the brood and the storage of provisions, and endure as long as the city itself, they serve only one of these purposes among the Meliponitæ; and the cells employed as cradles for the nymphs are destroyed after these have been hatched.1 It is in our domestic bees, therefore, that the idea of whose movements we have given a cursory and incomplete picture, attains its most perfect form.
 Are these movements definitely, and for all time, arrested in each one of these species, and does the connecting-line exist in our imagination alone?
 Let us not be too eager to establish a system in this ill-explored region.
-Let our conclusions be only provisional, and preferentially such as convey the utmost hope,
+Let our conclusions be only provisional, and preferentially such as convey the utmost hope; for, were a choice forced upon us, occasional gleams would appear to declare that the inferences we are most desirous to draw will prove to be truest.
+Besides, let us not forget that our ignorance still is profound.
+We are only learning to open our eyes.
+A thousand experiments that

-3 It is not certain that the principle of unique royalty, or maternity, is strictly observed among the Meliponize.
-Blanchard remarks very justly, that as they possess no string and are consequently less readily able than the mothers of our own bees to kill each other, several queens will probably live together in the same hive.
-But certainty on this point has hitherto been unattainable owing to the great resemblance that exists between queens and workers, as also to the impossibility of rearing the Meliponize in our climate.
+It is not certain that the principle of unique royalty or maternity is strictly observed among the Meliponitæ.
+Blanchard very justly remarks that as they possess no sting, and are consequently less readily able than the workers of our own bees to kill each other, several queens will probably live together in the same hive.
+But certainty on this point has hitherto been unattainable, owing to the great resemblance existing between queens and workers, as also to the impossibility of rearing the Meliponitæ in our climate.